foss-for-synopsys-dwc-arc-processors/toolchain/README.md

   candidates.
 Head of this branch is either a latest stable release or latest release candidate for the upcoming release
 * `arc-dev` is the development branch for the current toolchain release
-* `arc-4.8-dev` is the development branch for the 4.8 toolchain release
-* `arc-4.4-dev` is the development branch for the 4.4 toolchain release

 While the top of *development* branches should build and run reliably, there is no guarantee of this.
 Users who encountered an error are welcomed to create